WarlonZeng/StatsBot/StatsBot/README.md

 Custom Queue class defined and used to handle API Key abuse.
 If using service for first time -> enqueue twice.
 If using service again -> enqueue once.
 Cool feature: Clients automatically "dequeue" from service after 600 seconds.
 Cookies are used for local region, may implement for summoner name-id to reduce http calls.
 Server does some initialization at start up to improve computing speeds for clients.

+## 9/2/16
+Implemented MongoDB.
+MongoDB is a NoSQL database, which I believe to be efficient for document-style warehousing.
+Server is linked to database from get-go, connection is dropped upon server termination.
+Currently deploying now to AWS.
+Planning to write an informal software engineering doc soon.

 ## Planned features
 ### Priorities: